 Applicants must call the Single Point of Access (SPA) on 01472 256256.
-The Service will forward all applicants to a triage service, who will refer to the following;
+The Service will forward your request to a triage service, who will direct you to the following;

-- Fast Track Adaptations For adaptations where the applicant requires simple adaptations for example, a stair lift, ramps and access to bathing facilities.
+- Minor Works For simple adaptations including grab rails, stair banister rails and ramps (see Appendix A for eligible works). - Fast Track Adaptations For adaptations where the applicant requires simple adaptations for example, a stair lift, ramps and access to bathing facilities.
 The assessment will be carried out by a trusted assessor who is trained to understand when to refer a more complex case to an Occupational Therapist.
 Eligible works will include works to ensure the property is safe warm and dry. - Major Adaptation For adaptations that are more complex, or where the client's condition is likely to change due to their condition and any assessment will need to include future planning.
 Eligible works will include works to ensure the property is safe warm and dry.